DataScientest-Studio/AVR23_CDS_Reco_vocale/README.md

 The goal of this project is to **...**

-This project was developed by the following team :
+This project is developed by the following team :

 - Keyne Dupont ([GitHub](https://github.com/) / [LinkedIn](https://www.linkedin.com/in/keyne-dupont/))
 - Yves Marc ([GitHub](https://github.com/) / [LinkedIn](http://linkedin.com/))